Unisys Unveils LineSight™, an Advanced Analytics-Based Solution to Dramatically Improve Accuracy in Assessing Border Security Threats

 New solution uses predictive data analytics and machine learning to speed up passage for low- or no-threat passengers and cargo

-BLUE BELL, Pa., March 6, 2018 – Unisys Corporation (NYSE: UIS) today announced the availability of LineSight™, new software that uses advanced data analytics and machine learning to deliver dramatically improved accuracy to enable border agents to make critical, on-the-spot decisions about whether to trigger closer inspection of travelers or cargo shipments before admitting them into a country – at the same time reducing the number of false positives that waste resources and delay the clearance process for legitimate travelers and cargo.
+London, UK - March 6, 2018 – Unisys Corporation today announced the availability of LineSight™, a new software that uses advanced data analytics and machine learning to deliver dramatically improved accuracy to enable border agents to make critical, on-the-spot decisions about whether to trigger closer inspection of travelers or cargo shipments before admitting them into a country – at the same time reducing the number of false positives that waste resources and delay the clearance process for legitimate travelers and cargo.

 "Many legacy border security solutions identify potentially risky travelers and cargo based on previously known threats – which is kind of like driving a car and only using your rear view mirror," said Mark Forman, global head of Unisys Public Sector.
 "And due to the overwhelming amount of data that has to be reviewed, as well as limited budgets and resources in governments, these old solutions can't keep up.
 LineSight allows border agents around the world to more effectively accelerate movement of passengers and cargo without compromising safety.
 The result is faster and better-informed border clearance and a safer process for us all."